aplteam/Cider/docs/Cider-User-Guide.md

 ###### dependencies

-This carries one sub-key: "tatin".
+This carries two sub-keys: "tatin" and "nuget".
 This is how the template config file looks like:

 ```
 dependencies: {
-    tatin: "packages",
+    tatin: "tatin-packages",
+    nuget: "nuget-packages",
     },
 ```

-The sub-key "tatin" defaults to "packages", which must be a folder in the root of the project the resulting package or application depends on.
+The sub-key "tatin" defaults to "tatin-packages", which must be a folder in the root of the project the resulting package or application depends on.

-This makes Cider load all Tatin packages that are installed in the project's subfolder "packages" into the namespace that hosts the project.
+This makes Cider load all Tatin and NuGet packages that are installed in the project's subfolder "tatin-packages" and "nuget-packages" respectively into the namespace that hosts the project.

-In case you don't want the packages to be loaded into the root of the project but a sub-namespace, say "Foo":
+In case you don't want the packages to be loaded into the root of the project but a sub-namespace, say "Foo"/"Goo":

 ```
 dependencies: {
-    tatin: "packages=Foo",
+    tatin: "tatin-packages=Foo",
+    nuget: "nuget-packages=Goo",
     },
 ```